-Vitamin K comes from three sources: plants; the human intestine; and artificial sources.
+Vitamin K comes from three sources: plants, the human intestine, and artificial sources.
 The most efficient, and effective, is vitamin K2, also known as menaquinone.
-Manufactured by gut bacteria, this form is supplied directly to blood vessels, bones, and tissues.
+Produced by gut bacteria, this form is supplied directly to blood vessels, bones, and tissues.

 Foods rich in vitamin K include cruciferous vegetables like broccoli and Brussels sprouts; kale and spinach; and many “greens” (i.e., turnip greens, mustard greens, beet greens, and dandelion greens).
 This vitamin is found in onions and green tea, but is also available, in abundance, from fermented foods like sauerkraut, cheese, natto, kimchi, kefir, kombucha, and tempeh.
 One American favorite is “seed cheese”, a tangy, cultured vegan cheese made from whey and various nuts or seeds, all high in vitamin K.

 According to at least one source, this vitamin is dependent on vitamin D, and the lack of one means a deficiency in the other.
-Moreover, since getting enough vitamin K through diet alone is difficult, if not impossible, in today’s vitamin-depleted-soil world, supplements are available.
+Moreover, since getting enough of this vitamin through diet alone is difficult, if not impossible, in today’s vitamin-depleted-soil world, supplements are available.

 This vitamin can be stored in the body for about a week.
-There is also one precaution about vitamin K. That is, since this vitamin interferes with the effectiveness of blood thinners like warfarin, people taking Coumadin or Jantoven should avoid excess amounts of vitamin K-rich foods or vitamin K supplements.
+There is also one precaution about this vitamin.
+That is, since this vitamin interferes with the effectiveness of blood thinners like warfarin, people taking Coumadin or Jantoven should avoid excess amounts of vitamin K-rich foods or vitamin K supplements.